bingeli1212/nitrile-preview/doc/DOC-diagram.md

 # The 'var' command

-The 'var' command would define a variable that is capable of holding a complex number.
+The 'var' command would define a variable that is capable of holding a Complex number.
 The basic syntax of using a 'var' command is similar to that of a 'let' command in that a variable name (must conform to the rule of a valid variable name) is specified followed by an equal sign and then an arithmetic expression.